vivian-wong/CMGraph-Crowd-Forecasting/README.md

 ```
 Modeling Crowd Data and Spatial Connectivity as Graphs for Effective Crowd Flow Forecasting in Public Urban Space
 ```
+As shown in the paper, the dataset used is the public dataset Grand Central Station (see citation in paper)

 Instructions to run:
 1. Create a conda environment pedestrian-test with environments.yml: